 Q: How has your career at PwC grown you in ways you didn’t expect?

-A: I attended the senior associate Leadership Development Program, called Discover, shortly after I was promoted to senior associate.
+A: I attended the senior associate Discover, a Senior Leadership Development Milestone Program shortly after I was promoted to senior associate.
 The Discover program is all about personal development.
 This program was extremely important to me as it has had a major impact on my personal and professional life.
 Before the Discover program, I'd never spent three-and-a-half solid days focusing solely on my life and myself.
 The program showed me that when you are creatively stimulated and your interests are pursued outside of the office, you are going to be much more dedicated and focused inside of the office.

 The Discover Program also helped further my focus on music.
 I grew up singing and outside of work I'm a DJ in New York City.
 I made it a goal to move from corporate parties and private parties to clubs and lounges and now I’m DJing at many different types of venues and events in many different geographic locations.

 I would not have taken that step without PwC to inspire me to reflect on what really drives me and what rejuvenates me.
 If someone had told me before the program that I would be able to work this hard at a day job and then DJ on a Friday night at a club, I would have said, “You’re out of your mind.”

 Q: How has PwC supported your flexibility to pursue outside interests?